 With cheap spring flowers dying out, I look towards growing herbs on sunny windowsills.
 Opening all the windows letting fresh air in and lighting some summery fragranced candles can make all the difference to Summer hygge in your home.

 Having got through the Easter indulgence, it’s time to get healthier ready for Summer.
 We all enjoy salads and fruits so much more when the weather is warmer.
 We enjoy more picnic style and bbq meals.
-Here is our food plans for what we will be eating/trying out in May.
+Here is our May meal plan for what we will be eating/trying out in

 I try to plan out a list of places and things to do at home in preparation for the long Summer break, this means it doesn’t become too daunting come July when we have 6 weeks to plan for.
 I usually start with activities to do like this one